 Page Speed is now a ranking factor for mobile search results.
-This ranking factor penalizes slow mobile pages, rather than giving a boost to faster pages.
-It is cruicial to ensure that your site loads reasonably fast on mobile devices.
+This ranking factor penalizes slow mobile pages rather than giving a boost to faster pages.
+It is crucial to ensure that your site loads reasonably fast on mobile devices.

 Later in 2021, there will also be a new Page Experience ranking factor that will include page performance as part of it (Web Vitals).